 Monetary Bursaries will be awarded to those who meet the eligibility criteria, to contribute towards the cost of travel, equipment, materials and other course costs.

-Students who have been identified as a Priority 1 - that is looked after 16-18 year olds in care, 16-18 year old care leavers, 16-18 year olds in receipt of income support (or new universal credit) and 16-18 year olds who are themselves in receipt of both DLA (or PIP) and ESA – can claim an annual bursary of up to £1200 to help with course costs.
+Students who are looked after 16-18 year olds in care, 16-18 year old care leavers, 16-18 year olds in receipt of income support (or new universal credit) and 16-18 year olds who are themselves in receipt of both DLA (or PIP) and ESA, can claim an annual bursary of up to £1,200 to help with course costs.

-Other students can apply for discretionary assistance, subject to the eligibility criteria set by the College.
-The amount awarded is dependent on eligibility, course costs and available funding at the time that they apply.
-It is therefore recommended that applications are submitted as soon as possible.
+Other students can apply to the discretionary learner support fund.
+Awards are dependent on meeting eligibility criteria, course costs and available funding at the time of application.
+It is therefore recommended that applications and proof of eligibility are submitted as soon as possible.

 East Coast College will provide a free meal to eligible students, on the days they attend their college course or placement for three hours or more.